- How much caffeine is in Arabica beans and Robusta?

 Heteropolysaccharides are represented by Galatians, mannans, glucans, and Arabians.
 The polysaccharides of green beans include arabinose – 1.8%, galactose – 9.3%, mannose – 20.8%, glucose – 6.8%.
 At the same time, in roasted beans and the extract, these sugars and heteropoly polysaccharides are present in trace amounts (0.3% glucose, 0.16-0.05% fructose, 0-0.26% mannose and 0.02-0.3% – glucose and sucrose).
 Thus, during high-temperature processing and under the influence of high pressure (up to 2.5 MPa), cracking processes of destruction of carbohydrates occur in coffee beans.

-Fiber, one-third of the dry matter of coffee beans, forms the hardness and density of the beans.
+Fiber, one-third of the dry matter of best coffee beans, forms the hardness and density of the beans.
 Not allowing to fall apart and increase in volume during roasting, fiber allows you to get a fragrant product.
 Moreover, it is one of the most stable components, and individual types and varieties of beans practically do not differ in fiber content.